quek-group/Dielectric-function/README.md

 1> k-mesh.
 (I usually using doubled k-point in each direction.)
 2> Bandnumbe.
 For imaginary part, it's dependent on what energy you are looking at.
 You should include all transitions you need when you choose a bandnumber.
 Our code provides a way to check convergence also.

-6.Input data of codes Diectric_function-projection.f90.
+6. Input data of codes Diectric_function-projection.f90.
 You need an additional file for this code.
 It is computed from projwfc.x of Quantum Espresso: "projwfc_up.dat".
 You need to delete the head of this file untill "1  1".
 Please read mt code "Diectric_function-projection.f90" and have a try.